 Southern Evia has fascinating natural attractions that are unknown by foreign tourists, making it a great destination for ecotourism.
 In the little seaside town of Marmari near Karystos, Ktima Nikola represents the perfect hub to discover the region.

-Get ready for blue skies, sea views and a quiet environment that’s not far from a little cozy seaside town.
+Enjoy blue skies, sea views and a quiet environment that's not far from a small cozy seaside town.
 On the hills behind the little port of Marmari lie the handful of villas of Ktima Nikola, complete with a garden, lovely terraces, fully equipped kitchens and even a fireplace for winter visits.
 These independent villas – either 45 or 80 meters square – have a country homely feel about them, in an environment full of nature and with a sea view.
 The property has also integrated some eco-friendly technologies such as solar panels for hot water and LED lighting, in addition to participating in recycling projects.

 Traditional flavors and fruit off the tree

 "Ktima" means farm, and Ktima Nikola lives up to its name in a variety of ways: it boasts vineyards, olive trees, a vegetable garden and many fruit-bearing trees that invite you to enjoy the flavors of the Mediterranean.
 You can even milk sheep on the farm, feed them and join in making cheese from sheep's milk.
 Although the apartments have their own kitchen, the owning family would love to cook breakfast or lunch if you ask them to.
 Beyond a kitchen rich in fresh fruits, vegetables and of course extra-virgin olive oil, specialties such as lamb and a unique pasta called 'Kourkoubines' served with rich tomato sauce are often on the menu.